 - The ninth chapter deals with food, dining practices, and clothing.

 - The tenth chapter describes bizarre games (including playing cards and board games) and athletic sports.

 - The eleventh chapter is devoted entirely to architecture.

 - Animorphism: Two pages show a couple having sex that gradually metamorphoses into a crocodile.

-- Starfish Language: While writing itself is just wiggles, Codex assures in eighth chapter that text itself is capable of influencing reality beyond its abstract meaning.
+- Starfish Language: While the writing itself is just wiggles, the Codex Seraphinianus assures in the eighth chapter that the text itself is capable of influencing reality beyond its abstract meaning.
 Or something.